Colouring $(P_r+P_s)$-Free Graphs: The Proof of Theorem 1

 Now consider a branch where $Q$ is coloured.
 Although by Rule~\ref{r-one} vertices in~$Q$ will need to be removed from $G$, we make an exception by temporarily keeping $Q$ in the graph after we coloured it until the end of Branching VII.
 The reason is that this will be helpful for analysing the structure of $(G,L)$.
 We run only Rules~\ref{r-2sat},~\ref{r-one2} and~\ref{r-triangle} to prevent changes in the size of neighbourhood of vertices in $A_2$ for the purposes of the next claim (Claim~\ref{c-rLargeDegree}).
 Observe that Rules~\ref{r-2sat},~\ref{r-one2} and~\ref{r-triangle} do not decrease the degree of any vertex.
 By Rule~\ref{r-2sat}, $A_2\neq \emptyset$.
 We prove the following claim for vertices in $A_2$.

-\clm{ There is no vertex in $A_2$ with more than one neighbour in $A_1$.}{\it Proof of Claim~\ref{c-rLargeDegree}.} For contradiction, assume that $r$ is a vertex in $A_2$ with two neighbours $s$ and $s'$ in $A_1$.
-By Rule~\ref{r-triangle}, $s$ and $s'$ are not adjacent.
-Hence the set $\{s,r,s'\}$ induces a~$P_3$, which we denote by $P'$.
-As every vertex in $A_1$ has list $\{1,2\}$, the only possible edges between $Q$ and $P'$ are those between $\{s,s'\}$ and vertex~$x$, the only vertex in $Q$ which has colour $3$.
+\clm{ There is no vertex in $A_2$ with more than one neighbour in $A_1$.
+Moreover $N(u)\cap A_1=\emptyset$.}{\it Proof of Claim~\ref{c-rLargeDegree}.} For contradiction, assume that $r$ is a vertex in $A_2$ with two or more neighbours in $A_1$.
+By Rule~\ref{r-triangle}, any two distinct neighbours of $r$ in $A_1$ are not adjacent, that is, the neighbours of $r$ in $A_1$ form an independent set.
+In particular, for any two distinct neighbours $s$ and $s'$ of $r$ in $A_1$, the set $\{s,r,s'\}$ induces a~$P_3$.
+We denote such a path by $P_{s,s'}'$.
+As every vertex in $A_1$ has list $\{1,2\}$, the only possible edges between $Q$ and $P_{s,s'}'$ are those between $\{s,s'\}$ and vertex~$x$, the only vertex in $Q$ which has colour $3$.